 An archipelago in the mid-Atlantic known for dramatic landscapes, green pastures and sparkling lake filled calderas.

 Portugal can be visited year round.
-July & August can be quite hot.
+July and August can be quite hot.

 Weather The months of May to October and warm and dry, the winter months tend to be colder.

-Health* Currently no compulsory health requirements to visit Portugal.
+Health* Currently there are no compulsory health requirements to visit Portugal.